armpitMFG/OSSM-Parts/OSSM v2 AIO PCB Backpack Mod/README.md

 ## Capacitor Support
-- Supports capacitors up to 14mm diameter
+- Default - Supports capacitors up to 14mm diameter
-- If your cap sits much higher than the top of the RJ45 port, let me know so I can make a taller Cap for you
+  - If your capacitor is basically flush with the top of RJ45, use this one
+- Extra Clearance - Supports capacitors up to 17mm diameter
+  - If your capacitor extends more than a couple mm beyond the RJ45, use this one
+  - NOTE: You will need to extend the 2x M3x20 bolts to M3x25 for this larger Backpack Cap

 ### Motor Support
 - 57AIM30